 - Pashca 100% cacao chocolate chips

 The higher the percentage the less sweet and more pure cacao.
 When I use 100% cacao chips my kids accuse me of using fake chocolate. lol.
-For these chocolate chip zucchini muffins I am using the 85% cacao chips.
+For these chocolate cashew brownies I am using the 85% cacao chips.
 And I am tossing a few of the Enjoy Life cacao chunks on top.

 How to Make Homemade Brownies: